Introduction to Project Documentation

-Project documentation is not only a simple chore but it can be thought of as an essential skill set in today’s age.
-Right from college to working professionals, working on projects in an essential part of one’s daily work routine, thus it becomes of imperative importance that one understands how to document, safeguard and preserve one’s project for verification proof and future reference.
-Right from school level, if individuals are thought this simple but effective skill of project documentation and management, it can add a lot of efficiency and productivity in their professional work.
+Project documentation is not only a simple chore, but it can be thought of as an essential skill set in today’s age.
+Right from college to working professionals, working on projects is an essential part of one’s daily work routine; thus, it becomes of imperative importance that one understands how to document, safeguard and preserve one’s project for verification proof and future reference.
+Right from the school level, if individuals are thought this simple but effective skill of project documentation and management, it can add a lot of efficiency and productivity in their professional work.
 Taking a Macro perspective, project documentation is an integral part of Project Management.

-There can be various types of projects in various streams that individuals work on, documentation can be of immense benefit and value to the Project Manager because:
+There can be various types of projects in various streams that individuals work on; documentation can be of immense benefit and value to the Project Manager because:

-- He can see whether all project requirements have been fulfilled, if not, then what has to be done.
+- He can see whether all project requirements have been fulfilled; if not, then what has to be done.

-- It can hold an individual accountable for the work he has done, the project manager can trace it to the analyst who has worked on the project in terms of the work that the analyst has done and when was it done.
+- It can hold an individual accountable for the work he has done; the project manager can trace it to the analyst who has worked on the project in terms of the work that the analyst has done and when was it done.

 - It provides and serves as proof that the said project has indeed been worked up.